LunaQu4kez/CS307_23F_Project_Part2/docs/Report.md

 Then search whether the id exists and whether the user watched the video where the danmu is.
 If not, return false.

-If the user has liked the Danmu when performing this operation, it will be deleted from `like_danmu`.
+If the user has liked the danmu when performing this operation, it will be deleted from `like_danmu`.
 On the contrary, it will be inserted.

 ### RecommenderServiceImpl.java